Emotional & Mental Health Fitness for Well-being in the Classroom - Summer CPD

 Learn how to teach about good mental and emotional health in a way that children can relate to and understand.
-This summer cpd course combines enjoyable activities with games, music, art and videos providing you with lots of interactive tools to use in the classroom.
-You and the children will learn why it is important to look after emotional and mental fitness, what feelings are and what they mean, how to be assertive and confident and finally, how to cope with life’s difficulties.
+You and the children will learn why it is important to look after emotional and mental fitness, what feelings are and what they mean how to be assertive and confident and finally, how to cope with life’s difficulties.
 Mindfulness tools are built into the course and can be used very effectively both in the classroom and personally.
+This CPD course combines enjoyable activities with games, music, art and videos providing you with lots of interactive tools to use in the classroom.

 A teacher’s needs and well-being are paramount to the quality of teaching in the classroom.
 If the teacher can learn strategies to improve personal emotional and mental health fitness and implement the additional strategies for children, improved teaching and learning will be experienced by all.
 The goal of a mentally fit classroom can be achieved if children have a better awareness of mental well-being and are given skills to improve resilience, moderate feelings, increase assertiveness, confidence and practice mindfulness.
 The course aims to achieve this goal and in turn, lead to better quality teaching and learning.

 Join us this summer and let’s start to lay some foundations of well-being in our schools.

 All summer courses are approved for EPV days.

 What is Emotional & Mental Health Fitness?